UP: With eye on Lok Sabha polls, BJP reaches out to Pasmanda Muslims | Politics

 - India

-Aiming to win all 80 Lok Sabha seats in Uttar Pradesh, the BJP is sharpening its outreach among numerically strong Pasmanda Muslims, which have benefitted from government schemes like free ration and housing.
+Aiming to win all 80 Lok Sabha seats in Uttar Pradesh, the BJP is sharpening its outreach among the backward Pasmanda Muslims, who have benefitted from government schemes like free ration and housing.

-The BJP, which following a state-level Pasmanda Muslim meet is planning to hold similar functions in all civic body areas, claims after social and economic empowerment of this section, it’s working for their political uplift.
+The BJP, which had held a state-level Pasmanda Muslim meet, is now planning to hold similar programmes in all civic body areas.

-The BJP’s game plan to attract Pasmanda Muslims is visible since the start of the party’s second consecutive term in UP as it inducted Danish Azad Ansari, hailing from the community, as the sole Muslim minister in the state cabinet.
+The Pasmanda community has 41 ''castes'', including Ansari, Qureshi, Mansoori, Salmani and Siddiqui.
+They are in professions such as butchers and weavers, and considered most backward in social, economic and political terms.
+The party claims that it's working for the community's political uplift after their social and economic empowerment.

-Ansari told PTI, ''Central and state governments have done economic and social empowerment of Muslims so far.
-The BJP now wants political empowerment of Muslims by ensuring their participation. '' The common Muslims are getting benefits of government schemes like free ration and housing without discrimination and it is their moral responsibility to stand with them, he said.
+Uttar Pradesh minister Danish Azad Ansari, who belongs to the community, told PTI, ''Central and state governments have worked for economic and social empowerment of Muslims so far.
+The BJP now wants political empowerment of Muslims by ensuring their participation.''
+The common Muslims are getting benefits of government schemes like free ration and housing without discrimination and it is their moral responsibility to stand with them, he said.

-The president of the Uttar Pradesh BJP’s minority wing, Kunwar Basit Ali, said, ''This time strong and trusted Muslim BJP workers will be given tickets in the urban local bodies from places where we have never won elections and where the BJP has never contested.'' ''We have planned that people from different fraternities of Pasmanda Muslim will hold conferences in their societies and BJP leaders will participate in these to convey to them party’s ideology and government’s plans,'' Ali said.
+The president of the Uttar Pradesh BJP's minority wing, Kunwar Basit Ali, said this time strong and trusted Muslim BJP workers will be given tickets in elections to the urban local bodies. ''We have planned that people from different groups of Pasmanda Muslims will hold conferences in their societies and BJP leaders will participate in these to convey to them the party’s ideology and government plans,'' Ali said.

 ''The government has given benefits of its schemes to 4.5 crore Muslims in UP, they have been made a minister, head of minority commission, president of Urdu Academy, 80 per cent share to Pasmanda Muslims in various commissions and morchas of the government,'' he said.